 So in Belgrade, by law, you can only be driven by professional taxi drivers who meet these requirements.
 Some of the requirements are a professional driving license, a minimum of 2 years of professional driving experience, and a passing city knowledge exam.
 Of course, Uber has every right to start working in Belgrade, but it would have to accept only regular taxi drivers as drivers, not students, and people who want the second job.
 However, since Belgrade taxi drivers are entrepreneurs who are under no obligation to work through dispatch services, they would certainly not agree to the high fees that businesses like Uber take.
 That is why, in our opinion, Uber has no great interest in doing business in Serbia.
 Especially since taxi prices in Serbia are already quite low.

 There have been alternatives to Uber in Belgrade for years.
 However, since this type of transportation is illegal, we would not recommend it to you.
 When a traffic inspection stops such vehicles, they are seized, and passengers are led to make statements.
 Such an unpleasant experience does not pay off for a slightly lower fare.

 Avoid pirate cabs in Belgrade

 Tourists in Belgrade want Uber and not a local taxi because of safety.
 There is a good chance that you will take a fake taxi that will charge you too much.
 Of course, if you order a taxi through the app or learn how to make a difference between a fake taxi, expensive taxi, and regular companies chances for ripping-off are less.

-Always book your Belgrade Airport transfer
+Always book your Belgrade Airport transfer in advance

 When a taxi charges you amount shown on a taximeter, you never know if that taximeter may have been set to charge more.
 Or maybe he drives circling around.
 That is why it is best to book a taxi ride to and from Nikola Tesla Airport in advance at a flat rate.